 The 37 participants included 15 men and 22 women.
 Between 6 and 16 participants took part from each study site, 14 had undergone TKR and 23 THR.
 22 participants were interviewed in an inpatient setting and 15 once they had been discharged.
 Of those who had been discharged, five were interviewed 2 – 4 weeks post-operatively and 10 interviewed 5 – 13 weeks post-operatively.
 Participants’ characteristics are displayed in Table 13.
 In this section we use the term “participants” as referring to patients.

-Table 13: Participant characteristics
+Table 13.
+Participant characteristics